 Next: Classical and Modern Languages Up: Courses of Instruction Previous: Biology (BIO)

 Teaching Major: The same program as specified for the non-teaching major.
-In addition to the foregoing requirements, prospective teachers must also apply for admission to the Teacher Education Program (preferably at the start of their sophomore year) and complete coursework leading to secondary certification described under Education.
-Prospective teachers should request a current list of the specific course requirements from the Education Office.
+In addition to the foregoing requirements, prospective teachers must also apply for admission to the Teacher Education Program (preferably at the start of their sophomore year) and complete a second major in Secondary Education described under Education.

 Minor: A minimum of five course credits in Chemistry, excluding 280 and 380, which include CHE 202 and at least three additional courses numbered 200 or higher.